Pedro-Campelo/OverTheWire-Bandit/README.md

 These write-ups are based on my own learning experience while completing the OverTheWire Bandit wargame.

-The focus of this repository is to demonstrate my understanding of Linux concepts rather than simply provide answers.
+The purpose of this repository is to document my understanding of Linux concepts and command-line techniques rather than simply provide answers.